 Redirect users after logout

 After users log out, you can redirect users to a specific URL.
 You need to register the redirect URL in your tenant or application settings.
-Auth0 only redirects to whitelisted URLs after logout.
-If you need different redirects for each application, you can whitelist the URLs in your application settings.
+Auth0 only redirects to URLs from the allow list after logout.
+If you need different redirects for each application, you can add the URLs to your allow list in your application settings.